 If you think about it, low self-esteem and f*ckwithability often stems from a lack mindset–that personal sense of ‘not enough-ness’ that we discussed in step 2.

 So what better way to counter that than to remind yourself of all the blessings you already have in your life?
 Taking a few minutes to reflect/journal about all of the good things, people, experiences, and personal qualities you already possess doesn’t just build strong feelings of self-worth, achievement, and personal power.
 It also feels amazing!

 According to The Positive Psychology Blog, when we practice gratitude our brain releases lashings of dopamine and serotonin, the two crucial neurotransmitters responsible for our happiness.
 Their effects can be felt immediately, boosting our mood no matter what mindset we’ve had prior to the gratitude practice itself.

-So let your loved-ones know how much they mean to you.
-Reflect on all the people who have helped you in the past.
-Remember the places you’ve been, the crazy things you’ve experienced, the beauty of the tapestry that is your life.
+Reflect on the beautiful tapestry that is your life.
 Thank yourself for the hard work you do, for the passion you pour into your projects, and for having the strength to be vulnerable and help yourself get unf*ckwithable.